bcgov/digital_marketplace/docs/codespaces.md

 ### Browser
 - [Follow these instructions](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace) to create and access a new codespace from the repository homepage
+- **This codespace in the browser does not currently support login with either GitHub or IDIR.**

 ### VS Code Editor